pantherb/setBfree/README.md

 or ALSA-sequencer) and outputs audio to JACK.
 The engine does not have any graphical user interface (GUI).
 It is usually started from the commandline.

-The GUI `vb3kb` is a standalone application that simply sends MIDI messages to setBfree. `setBfree-start` is a shell-script that launches both and connects the GUI to the synth.
+The GUI `setBfreeUI` is a standalone application that wraps the LV2 plugin.

+The organ itself, as well as broken out parts (leslie, reverv, overdrive) are available as LV2 plugins.

 Examples:

 	setBfree midi.driver="alsa" midi.port="129" jack.connect="jack_rack:in_"
 	setBfree jack.out.left="system:playback_7" jack.out.left="system:playback_8"
-	setBfree-start midi.driver="alsa"
+	setBfreeUI
+	jalv.gtk http://gareus.org/oss/lv2/b_synth # LV2 in jalv-host

 Getting started - standalone app